aakash17kc/ContentServer/Readme.md

   * Posts should be sorted by the number of comments (desc) => Implemented
   * Retrieve posts via a cursor-based pagination => Implemented
   * The image can be access by using the link in the GET /post/{postId} request.
-  * The images are save on an S3 bucket created by me.
+  * The images are saved on an S3 bucket created by me.
 So the POST /post api would fail as the creds are stored in my machine.
 Please feel free to ask for the creds.

 ##### Note: The image configuration has been stored in resize_config.json in the resources folder by their content (post,comment ) type